 The UK continues to be a world leader in geometry and topology.
-We aim to maintain support for this Research Area as a proportion of the EPSRC portfolio by:
+We aim to support this Research Area by:

 - supporting strong leadership within the community of researchers working in geometry and topology, to ensure that existing excellence is preserved in the longer term and that the UK continues to have specialist capabilities to lead the global research landscape

 - continuing to regard the supporting and strengthening of links to other areas of the mathematical sciences as a key priority, due to the broad nature of research within the mathematical sciences

 - supporting research focused on overarching government priorities including but not limited to data science and robotics and autonomous systems; geometric and topological research has the potential to play a transformative role in data analytics (through topological data analysis, for instance)

 - continuing to support the development of emerging research topics and to build upon areas of current UK strength to produce transformative research

 - monitoring and supporting the training and development of researchers at all career stages to ensure an adequate balance of new researchers and research leaders